lethiess/piet/docs/PIET.md

 **Operation:** ```result = (2nd top element) + (top element) ```

-**Exceptions:** This command can throw an exception if the number of stack elements are insuficcient.
+**Exceptions:** This command can throw an exception if the number of stack elements are insufficient.

 ### Subtract <a name="command_subtract"></a>